cybertec-postgresql/pgwatch2/docs/README.rst

     # run the latest Docker image, exposing Grafana on port 3000 and the administrative web UI on 8080
     docker run -d -p 3000:3000 -p 8080:8080 -e PW2_TESTDB=true --name pw2 cybertec/pgwatch2

-After some minutes you could for exampple open the `"DB overview" <http://127.0.0.1:3000/dashboard/db/db-overview>`_ dashboard and start looking at metrics in Grafana.
+After some minutes you could for example open the `"DB overview" <http://127.0.0.1:3000/dashboard/db/db-overview>`_ dashboard and start looking at metrics in Grafana.
 For defining your own dashboards or making changes you need to log in as admin (default user/password: admin/pgwatch2admin).

 NB!
-If you don't want to add the "test" database (the pgwatch2 configuration DB holding connection strings to monitored DBs and metric definitions) to the monitoring remove the PW2_TESTDB env variable.
+If you don't want to add the "test" database (the pgwatch2 configuration DB holding connection strings to monitored DBs and metric definitions) to monitoring, remove the PW2_TESTDB env variable.

+Also note that for long term production usage with Docker it's highly recommended to use separate *volumes* for each pgwatch2 component - see :ref:`here <docker_example_launch>` for a better launch example.

 .. _typical_architecture: